WHAT IS A WORK ACCIDENT?

-Occupational Health and Safety according to TS 18001; conditions and factors that affect or are likely to affect the health and safety of employees or other workers, visitors and other people in the workplace.
+According to TS 18001, Occupational Health and Safety are the conditions and factors that affect or may affect the health and safety of employees or other workers, visitors and other people in the workplace.

-WHAT ARE THE BENEFITS OF THE TS 18001 OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM?
+WHAT ARE THE BENEFITS OF TS 18001 OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM?

-It provides the improvement of employees and society by reducing diseases and disabilities.
-It provides added value and money savings with efficient allocation of resources.
-It ensures that possible dangers that may result in damage are determined in advance and necessary precautions are taken.
+It reduces illness and disability, thus improving employees and society.
+It provides added value and money savings through efficient allocation of resources.
+It ensures that possible hazards that may result in harm are detected in advance and necessary precautions are taken.

-Employees are protected from the negative effects of the workplace, and they are provided to work in a comfortable and safe environment.
+Employees are protected from the negative effects of the workplace and are provided with a comfortable and safe environment to work in.
 Employee satisfaction, customer satisfaction and reduction in production costs are ensured.
-Extremely high costs of work accidents and occupational diseases are minimized
+The very high costs of work accidents and occupational diseases are minimized.

 COSTS OF ACCIDENTS